-- Don't underestimate the mundane: talk to families & friends, LTEs, op-eds, radio talk shows, etc. - Support the Treaty on the Prohibition of Nuclear Weapons (TPNW), which the Vatican was the first to ratify. - Support H. Res 77 (Rep. McGovern (D-MA) and Rep. Blumenauer (D-OR)), which calls on the United States to embrace the goals and provisions of the TPNW. - Recommended reading: Counsels of War by Gregg Herken, Daniel Ellsberg's The Doomsday Machine, Fred Kaplan's The Bomb, Vets4Peace Nuclear Posture Review
+- Don't underestimate the mundane: talk to your neighbors and families, LTEs, op-eds, radio talk shows, etc. - Support the Treaty on the Prohibition of Nuclear Weapons (TPNW), which the Vatican was the first to sign and ratify. - Support H. Res 77 (Rep. McGovern (D-MA) and Rep. Blumenauer (D-OR)), which calls on the United States to embrace the goals and provisions of the TPNW. - Recommended reading: The Doomsday Machine by Daniel Ellsberg and The Bomb by Fred Kaplan.